Spanish Inquisition: Background

 European Jews became targets, leading to massacres and expulsions.
 While papal bulls sought to shield Jews from violence, starting in the twelfth century papal bulls also prohibited Jews from holding public office, required them to wear distinctive badges, ordered the burning of the Talmud, limited their employment, confined Jews to ghettos, and expelled them from the Papal States, along with other restrictions aimed at subordinating Jews.
 In 1231 Pope Gregory IX expanded the Papal Inquisition to Aragon.
 Cathars, Jewish converts and others deemed heretics were targeted, with trials, imprisonments and executions.
 Books by Spanish friars attacked Jews and Muslims.
-In Castile the Church Synod of Zamora protested rights granted Jews by the king.
+In Castile the Church Synod of Zamora protested rights granted to Jews by the king.
 Calls for restrictions on Spanish Jews were made by Popes and Cortes (assemblies of the Church, nobles and cities).
 Some kings protected Jews, since they benefited from Jews' taxes, and Jews serving as courtiers and tax collectors.
-Others - like Alfonso X, Sancho IV and Henry II - restricted Jews and exploited anti-Jewish sentiment for political gain.
+Others, like Alfonso X, Sancho IV and Henry II, restricted Jews and exploited anti-Jewish sentiment for political gain.

 The Shepherds' Crusade of 1320, started to help reconquer Spain from the Muslims, instead killed hundreds of Jews in France and Spain.
 In 1328, mobs inflamed by the sermons of Franciscan preacher Pedro Olligoyen massacred several Jewish communities in Navarre.
 Years of virulent anti-Jewish preaching by Ferrand Martínez, Archdeacon of Ecija, climaxed in the massacres of 1391 when riots broke out in Seville, Barcelona, Valencia, Toledo, Mallorca and elsewhere, killing thousands of Jews.
 To save themselves, some fled, mainly to North Africa, while an estimated 100,000, or one half of all Spanish Jews, converted to Catholicism.
 Following anti-Jewish riots in 1435 in Mallorca, Papal Inquisitor Antonio Murta played a key role in forced conversions of local Jews.
 The converts were called conversos.
 While mostly poor or of modest means, some conversos became successful in government and commerce, drawing resentment.
 Conversos were also suspected of continuing to practice Judaism in secret.
-Periods of stress, food shortages, plague and inflation led to attacks on conversos - in 1449 in Toledo (conversos were tortured and burned alive there), in 1462 in Carmona, again in Toledo in 1467, etc. In Cordoba in 1473 mobs killed conversos, regardless of sex and age, burning and looting their homes.
+Periods of stress, food shortages, plague and inflation led to attacks on conversos—in 1449 in Toledo (conversos were tortured and burned alive there), in 1462 in Carmona, again in Toledo in 1467, etc. In Cordoba in 1473 mobs killed conversos, regardless of sex and age, burning and looting their homes.